dariotrinchero/recipes/Sauces, Spreads & Condiments/Extra Smooth Hummus.md

 ## To make the hummus

- 1. Add your prepared chickpeas to a food processor or blender, and process for 3-4 minutes, scraping down the side of the bowl halfway, until the chickpeas are processed into a super fine paste.
+ 1. Add your prepared chickpeas to a food processor or blender, and process for ~5 minutes, scraping down the side of the bowl halfway, until the chickpeas are processed into a super fine paste.
 If this is lumpy, you need to process longer.
-Feel it between your fingers and it should be floury
+Feel it between your fingers and it should be floury.
+ 2. Stream vegetable oil in, while running food processor.
+Pause and scrape down a few times, and process until even and light in colour.
+ 3. Add tahini and process until evenly mixed.
+ 4. Add lemon juice and salt, and process until evenly mixed.
- 2. Add 70g of ice into the food processor, and process into the chickpeas until light and fluffy
+ 5. Add ice piece-by-piece into the food processor, while the machine is running.
+Stop once the desired texture has been achieved.
- 3. Now add the tahini and mix it in.
-Then when that has been fully incorporated add the lemon juice
- 4. You can now adjust to your desired acidity/thickness by adding citric acid or more ice
- 5. Store in the fridge for up to a week
+ 6. Store in the fridge for up to a week.

 ## To make Beiruty hummus